Kamala Harris VP Announcement Gives Major Bump to Biden Ticket, Winning Support from Latinos and African Americans

 Latino Decisions implemented a battleground state poll of 1,552 Latinos in Arizona Florida, Colorado, North Carolina, Pennsylvania, and Texas.
 The poll ran from August 8-14 of 2020.
 Respondents are comprised mainly of registered voters (85%) with some eligible to vote, but not yet registered (15%).
 Overall margin of error is +/- 2.5 and 6.4 in each state.
 The African American Research Collaborative implemented a battleground state poll of 1,310 African Americans in Florida, Georgia, Michigan, North Carolina, Pennsylvania, and Texas.
 The blended phone and online poll ran from August 8 to 14.
 Respondents are comprised mainly of registered voters (85%) with some eligible to vote, but not yet registered (15%).
 The margin of error for the full sample is +/-2.7 and for each state is +/-6.6.

 The Voter Participation Center (VPC) and Center for Voter Information (CVI) are non-profit and non-partisan civic engagement organizations dedicated to providing voters with the impartial information they need to make an informed decision and cast their ballot.
-Their focus is the Rising American Electorate—the people of color, young people and unmarried women who together represent 64% of the people who can vote in America.
+Their focus is the New American Majority—the people of color, young people and unmarried women who together represent 64% of the people who can vote in America.
 Together, VPC and CVI helped more than 5 million voters register and get to the polls in the group’s history, and run the nation’s largest mail-based voter registration and turnout programs.